-- 8.2.3.1 A hood exhaust fan(s) shall continue to operate after the extinguishing system has been activated unless fan shutdown is required by a listed component of the ventilation system or by the design of the extinguishing system. - 8.2.3.2 The hood exhaust fan shall not be required to start upon activation of the extinguishing system if the exhaust fan and all cooking equipment served by the fan have been shut - 8.2.3.3 The exhaust fan shall be provided with a means so that the fan is activated when any appliance under the hood is turned on.
+8.2.3.1 A hood exhaust fan(s) shall continue to operate after the extinguishing system has been activated unless fan shutdown is required by a listed component of the ventilation system or by the design of the extinguishing system.

+8.2.3.2 The hood exhaust fan shall start upon activation of the extinguishing system if the exhaust fan and all cooking equipment served by the fan have been shut down, unless fan shutdown is required by a listed component of the ventilation system or by the listing of the extinguishing system.

+8.2.3.3 The exhaust fan shall be provided with a means so that the fan is activated when any heat-producing cooking appliance under the hood is turned on.

-8.3 Replacement Air.
+8.3\ Replacement Air.

-- 8.3.1 Replacement air quantity shall be adequate to prevent negative pressures in the commercial cooking area(s) from exceeding 4.98 Pa (0.02 in. water column). - 8.3.2 When the fire-extinguishing system activates, makeup air supplied internally to a hood shall be shut off.
+8.3.1 Replacement air quantity shall be adequate to prevent negative pressures in the commercial cooking area(s) from exceeding 4.98 Pa (0.02 in. water column).

+8.3.2 When the fire-extinguishing system activates, makeup air supplied internally to a hood shall be shut off.